A Guide to the best attractions in Estepona, Southern Spain: the perfect Estepona Itinerary

 How to get to Estepona

 By flight: The nearest airport to Estepona is Malaga airport.
-From here you’ll have direct bus transfers when traveling from Malaga to Estepona. – Book airport transfers here
+From here, you’ll have direct bus transfers when traveling from Malaga to Estepona. – Book airport transfers here

-By Bus: From Malaga airport, take the L79 to Estepona; it goes every two hours and up to seven times a day during the summer; it takes around 1hr and 50 mins, at €11,10 a ticket. – Buy tickets upfront here
+By Bus: From Malaga airport, take the L79 to Estepona; it goes every two hours and up to seven times a day during the summer; it takes around 1hr and 50 minutes, at €11,10 a ticket. – Buy tickets upfront here

 How to get from Malaga to Estepona: